High Altitude Package Testing utilizing an Acrylic Vac Chamber

 Most packages transported over long distances, will experience a change in altitude one way or another.
 In the United States, ground shipments passing through the Rocky Mountains may experience altitudes as high as 3,658m or 12,000ft.
 On the other hand, packages transported by cargo airplanes are pressurized to altitudes of 2500m or 8,000ft.
 Feeder Aircrafts, which are not pressurized, operated by USPS, UPS, FedEx, and other carriers, have been recorded to fly up to elevations of 6000m or 20,000 ft.

-The Federal Aviation Administration has observed that closure or seal failures in plastic and metal packages, induced by high altitude transport, accounted for 65% of all packaging failures; for glass containers, seal and closure failures accounted for 23% of all package failures.
+As stated previously, the Federal Aviation Administration has observed that closure or seal failures in plastic and metal packages, induced by high altitude transport, accounted for 65% of all packaging failures; for glass containers, seal and closure failures accounted for 23% of all package failures.

-Based on these finding, it is evident that a high altitude shipping study must be performed on all packages which will be transported by ground or air.
 As a consumer, these package failures can be frustrating or amusing due to spillage of products all over the place.
 However, that frustration is shared by the packager not in the form of amusement, but in the form of frustration realized in spilled dollars due to damaged products, customer complaints, or bad reputation.
 Most importantly, these package burst failures can become a real liability if the transported material is hazardous.
 The packager must be assured that packages, package seals, and package closures will not fail during transport at high altitudes.

 Testing your packages for High Altitude Shipments